Oded Stark

-Oded Stark is an economist and Distinguished Fellow at the Center for Development Research, University of Bonn, Distinguished Professor at the University of Warsaw, and adjunct professor at the University of Tuebingen.
+Oded Stark (12 June 1944 – 8 August 2026) was a Polish economist and academic who was a Distinguished Fellow at the Center for Development Research, University of Bonn, Distinguished Professor at the University of Warsaw, and adjunct professor at the University of Tuebingen.

-Biography
+Life and career

-Over the course of his career, Oded Stark has held the Chair in Economic and Regional Policy at the University of Klagenfurt, the Chair in Development Economics at the University of Oslo, and has worked as Professor of Population and Economics as well as the Director of the Migration and Development Programme at Harvard University, as Honorary University Professor of Economics at the University of Vienna, and as Distinguished Research Scholar at Georgetown University.
-As of 2019, he works as Distinguished Professor at the University of Warsaw, adjunct professor at the University of Tübingen, and as Distinguished Fellow at the University of Bonn's Center for Development Research.
+Oded Stark was born in Palestine on 12 June 1944, to Polish parents.
+Over the course of his career, Oded Stark held the Chair in Economic and Regional Policy at the University of Klagenfurt, the Chair in Development Economics at the University of Oslo, and worked as Professor of Population and Economics as well as the Director of the Migration and Development Programme at Harvard University, as Honorary University Professor of Economics at the University of Vienna, and as Distinguished Research Scholar at Georgetown University.
+As of 2019, he worked as Distinguished Professor at the University of Warsaw, adjunct professor at the University of Tübingen, and as Distinguished Fellow at the University of Bonn's Center for Development Research.
 Stark is a co-editor of the Handbook of Population and Family Economics (with Mark Rosenzweig).

+Stark died on 8 August 2026, at the age of 82.

 Research

-Oded Stark's research interests include applied microeconomic theory, development economics, population economics, the economics of migration, and labour economics.
-According to IDEAS/RePEc, Oded Stark ranks among the top 1% of economists in terms of research output.
+Stark's research interests included applied microeconomic theory, development economics, population economics, the economics of migration, and labour economics.

-Recognition
+Awards and honours

-Stark has an honorary doctorate from the University of Warsaw.
+Stark received an honorary doctorate from the University of Warsaw.
 He is a Humboldt Fellow, has a lifetime achievement award from the Ministry of Science and Higher Education of Poland, and is a Presidential Professor of Economics in Poland.